Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: Introduction

 \subsection{Related Work}

-\paragraph{Concentration and maximal inequalities for heavy tails.} Maximal inequalities and chaining are classical tools in empirical process theory \citep{Talagrand2005,vanhandle2016probability}.
-A comprehensive treatment of concentration for sub-Weibull random variables is given by \citet{zhang2022sharper}.
+\paragraph{Maximal inequalities for heavy tails.} Maximal inequalities and chaining are classical tools in empirical process theory \citep{Talagrand2005,vanhandle2016probability}.
 While maximal inequalities for sub-Weibull processes are well-understood for $\theta\ge 1$ \citep{kuchibhotla2022moving}, the heavy-tailed regime $0<\theta<1$ is more delicate because MGFs can be infinite and many standard arguments fail.
-Recent works provide concentration bounds with explicit prefactors \citep{mendes2023concentration} and sharp Orlicz norm bounds \citep{zhang2022sharper}.
-We complement these results by giving a direct expectation bound for maxima (avoiding an additional norm-to-moment factor) and by extending Dudley-type chaining bounds to $(\theta,C)$-sub-Weibull processes for $0<\theta<1$.
+Recent works provide maximal inequalities with explicit prefactors \citep{mendes2023concentration} and sharp Orlicz norm bounds \citep{zhang2022sharper}.
+We complement these results by giving a direct expectation bound for maxima (avoiding an additional norm-to-moment factor) and by extending Dudley-type chaining bounds to heavy-tailed sub-Weibull processes.

-\paragraph{Information-theoretic generalization.} Information-theoretic generalization bounds date back to \citet{Russo20} and \citet{xu2017}.
-Variants based on $f$-divergences and related dependence measures have been developed in \citep{jiao2017dependence,hellstrom2025generalization,bu2020} and references therein.
+\paragraph{Information-theoretic generalization and RL.} Information-theoretic bounds date back to \citet{Russo20} and \citet{xu2017}.
+Variants based on $f$-divergences and related divergences have been developed in \citep{jiao2017dependence,hellstrom2025generalization,bu2020} and references therein.
 Most existing information-theoretic bounds rely on KL-based mutual information (or MGF-based change-of-measure arguments) and are therefore tailored to bounded or sub-Gaussian losses.
-Our goal is to extend this toolkit to sub-Weibull tails by combining a tail-adaptive divergence and a multiscale information-theoretic chaining analysis.
+We extend this toolkit to sub-Weibull tails by combining a tail-adaptive divergence and a multiscale information-theoretic chaining analysis. \cite{behnamnia2025log} proposed a log-sum-exponential estimator that avoids the pitfalls of heavy-tailed rewards. \cite{sun2026curverl} introduced a prompt reweighting method for LLM reasoning based on a distribution‑aware utility functional.